Stress as a Trigger of Autoimmunity

 Under sustained, long term stress, you also can develop cardiovascular problems, including a fast heart rate and heart disease, as well as gastric ulcers.
 You will also be at greater risk for type 2 diabetes, various cancer and mental decline.

-How can you manage your stress levels?
+How can you manage your stress levels

 Stress reduction interventions can have a positive therapeutic effect in autoimmune disease patients.
-Physicians and patients must recognize the potential for stress to impact autoimmune diseases and how stress management should be considered in a multidimensional treatment approach.
+Physicians and patients must recognise the potential for stress to impact autoimmune diseases and how stress management should be considered in a multidimensional treatment approach.

 In the overall research, and while doing my own as a patient, nutrition and exercise still seem to be the best ways to prevent and reserve autoimmune diseases.
 It makes sense, doesn’t it?
 If we throw our bodies out of whack, the natural way to get back into a normal rhythm is through healthy eating, movement, meditation and sleep that we already require to be healthy.

-To learn more about how to manage your stress levels naturally through dietary intervention and lifestyle recommendations please contact me and we could discus how my nutritional protocol could help you.
+To learn more about how to manage your stress levels through dietary intervention and lifestyle recommendations please contact me and we could discus how my nutritional protocol could help you.

 - Cleveland Clinic (2018).
 What Happens When Your immune System Gets Stressed Out.
 [Online].Accessed November, 2018